Voitanyk/ProjectForJenkins/README.md

 Technologies stack: **BDD, Cucumber, JUnit, Selenium WebDriver.**

 Instructions to the project are placed in `Vikta-UI-testing-sample/README.md` file.

+Tasks to the project are placed in `Vikta-UI-testing-sample/TASKS.md` file.

 ## API Testing project
 A simple API test automation solution for Vikta application based on RestAssured framework.